AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 >[!NOTE]
 >
->An AEM Assets as a [!DNL Cloud Service] instance is entitled to connect only one Brand Portal tenant.
-You can create multiple environments (development, production, and stage) for your AEM Assets as a [!DNL Cloud Service] instance, wherein Brand Portal is activated only on one environment.
+>An AEM Assets as a [!DNL Cloud Service] instance is entitled to connect with only one Brand Portal tenant.
+You can have multiple environments (development, production, and stage) for your AEM Assets as a [!DNL Cloud Service] instance, wherein Brand Portal is activated on one environment.

 **Steps to activate Brand Portal**